golioth/developer-training/website/docs/golioth-exercises/golioth-explore.md

 ### 2. LightDB State

 1. Navigate to your device page
-2. Click on the "LightDB State" button to open the drawer
+2. Click on the "LightDB State" tab along the top
-3. Turn on "Refresh" every second, same as in the logging section
+    * Note: the "Auto-Refresh: Real-time" option is selected by default
+3. Press some buttons and observe the behavior

 #### Expected outcome